-Draft Final Business Case prepared by project promoter and submitted to Ashfield District Council as the Accountable Body 5.
-Business case sent for external assurance to consultants6.
-Business case presented to Towns Fund sub-group for sign off 2.
-Draft Business case checked by the Accountable Body 7.
-Business case presented to the Towns Fund Board for sign off 3.
-Feedback provided to project promoter on any areas of the business case which need further work 8.
-Chair of the Board and ADC S151 officer sign off business case 4.
-Final Business case submitted to the Accountable Body 9.
+- 5. Business case sent for external assurance to consultants - 6.
+Business case presented to Funding sub-group for sign off - 7.
+Business case presented to the Towns Fund Board for sign off - 8.
+Chair of the Board and ADC S151 officer sign off business case - 9.
 Summary of the business cases sent in batches to MHCLG for sign off

-Ashfield District Council will liaise with the project promoter throughout the process, ultimately taking a recommendation to the Towns Fund sub-group and the Discover Ashfield Board for approval.
+Ashfield District Council will liaise with the project promoter throughout the process, ultimately taking a recommendation to the Funding sub-group and the Discover Ashfield Board for approval.
 Following which a Summary Document of the business case (or the business case if required) will be submitted to MHCLG for assessment.